Contemporary legal history

 Contemporary legal history is currently gaining more and more public visibility.
 As the Foreign Office had done previously, the Ministry of Justice and Consumer Protection has now also had its Nazi past investigated by an independent scientific commission.
 Many other ministries and federal offices such as the Federal Prosecutor General have followed suit.
 Discussions on how violations of human rights in the former GDR were handled, as well as the participation in transitional justice processes in various parts of the world, underline how current this topic is.

 In research contexts like this, a point of departure for academic studies is often the tracing of personal or factual continuities that withstand temporal breaks, regime change and political change.
-Against this backdrop of rigid continuity interwoven with radical breaks, the significance of new legal developments – or lack thereof – is highlighted in its entire 30_IMG_1982breadth.
+Against this backdrop of rigid continuity interwoven with radical breaks, the significance of new legal developments – or lack thereof – is highlighted in its entire breadth.
 To then identify the shortcomings of the present and draw conclusions for the future is the hope that underlies this search for knowledge.

 Our areas of research extend from the historical developments of international criminal law, in particular the Nuremberg Trials, to how state and society in the former Federal Republic of Germany dealt with its own Nazi past.
 Contemporary and modern international and national human rights standards serve as our yardsticks and guidelines.